total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

 Once an `Album` object is created, its `title` and `artist` properties are locked in and cannot be changed.
 However, the optional `status` and `genre` properties can still be modified.

+Note that this only occurs on the _type_ level.
+At runtime, the properties are still mutable.
+TypeScript is just helping us catch potential errors.

 #### The `Readonly` Type Helper

-If you want to specify that all properties of an object should be read-only, TypeScript provides a type helper called `Readonly`.
+If you want to specify that _all_ properties of an object should be read-only, TypeScript provides a type helper called `Readonly`.

 To use it, you simply wrap the object type with `Readonly`.